mobie/mobie.github.io/tutorials/creating_your_own_views.md

 The view will be added automatically to the correct dropdown menu in MoBIE (note it may be at the bottom of this dropdown list - so scroll down!).
 Click the 'view' button to see it.

-If you close and re-open MoBIE, you will need to right click in the MoBIE viewer and select **Load Additional Views**, then Load from **File_system**.
+If you close and re-open MoBIE, you will need to right click in the MoBIE viewer and select **Load Additional Views**, then Load from **FileSystem**.
 You can then select your
 .json file.
 Your new views will appear again in the relevant MoBIE dropdown menus.

 ### Modifying a view

 If you wish to modify a view you have already saved, you can do this in a similar way.
-Right click in the MoBIE viewer and select **Save Current Settings As View**.
+Right click in the MoBIE viewer and select **Save Current View**.
-Now select a 'Save method' of 'Overwrite existing view', and select save to **File_system**.
+Now select a 'Save method' of 'Overwrite existing view', and select save to **FileSystem**.

 <img width="300" alt="image" src="./tutorial_images/overwriteViewSettings.png">